Best Business Phone Systems and Services

 Begin by thinking about what’s important in a phone system.

 There’s plenty of information out there about different phone technology.
-But let’s cut to the chase – You need a VoIP system.
+But let’s cut to the chase – You need a VoIP system (Voice over Internet Protocol).
 If you’re not familiar with VoIP, here’s a quick explanation.

 Voice over IP, usually known simply as “VoIP” is a phone technology that uses the internet to transmit communications.
 This works in contrast to the standard, old-school phone technology that uses analog lines.

 VoIP service is far superior to analog service for many reasons, not least of which is flexibility and long-term price.
 A VoIP system will be the best business phone service for your startup.
 We’ll explain more about this later in this article.